 Leg warmers are fun accessories you can play with, thigh/knee length socks…

 I agree with what others have said!
 A pants-free winter is definitely do-able :P I did it this year!
 However I live in Australia so there;s no snow and it doesn’t get so cold.
 Wool tights are the best!
 I definitely think that long coats (but above the knee) will keep you warm and stylish.
 If it’s above your knee then it will be flattering even if you are short!(I am shortish :P) Pair the long coat with knee high boots and you’re set.
-Woolen dresses are also really good, and you can always layer thigh high socks over your leggings or tights for more warmth :)posted about 3 years ago
+Woolen dresses are also really good, and you can always layer thigh high socks over your leggings or tights for more warmth :)posted over 3 years ago

 I’m definitely on the pants-free winter boat too, haha.
 I just find tights and leggings, so much easier to wear.